Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999 (Less chance)
 			"Minion Chance"					"4"

-			// The Super Tank can spawn these minions.
+			// The Super Tank spawns these minions.
 			// Combine numbers in any order for different results.
 			// Repeat the same number to increase its chance of being chosen.
 			// Character limit: 12